chuahziyang/Personal-Portfolio/content/projects/bibo.md

 ### Bibo-App app is an app to streamline the proccess of accounting for strength across nodes.
+There is also a Telegram Bot attached to enable the generation of on-demand parade state reports.

 ## Stack